 Unitarian Universalist Church of Silver Spring

 Want to plan ahead?
-Here's a list of major church events for the current Church year, June 2013 to June 2014.
+Here's a list of major church events planned for June 2014 to June 2015.

 In addition to the following listing, you may check the "What's Happening at UUCSS?" brochure for an overview of Coffeehouse events, workshops and classes.